jkminder/dlab-runai-images/README.md

    **Usage:** `rs --interactive -g 1.0 eval -- sleep 3600`
 - `ric`: Switches the context to the IC cluster.
 Short for `runai config cluster ic-caas`
 - `rrcp`: Switches the context to the RCP cluster.
-Short for `runai config cluster ic-caas`
+Short for `runai config cluster rcp-caas-test`

 ## Customization